graemeg/tiopf/Demos/Demo_19_GUIWithMediators/readme.txt

-  This is a simple little demo showing how to use tiMediator and tiFormMediator
+  This is a simple little demo showing how to use tiMediator and tiModelMediator

 Features:
  * using only standard controls